 Our space is available as a low-cost event rental for mission-aligned non-profits focused on health, local food, agriculture, sustainability, or economic development.
-We reserve The KITCHEN for Community Rentals on Mondays and Tuesdays, and have limited availability for these types of events on other days of the week.
-Please contact firstname.lastname@example.org for more information.
+We reserve The KITCHEN for Community Rentals on Monday evenings and offer steep discounts for mission-aligned organizations.
+Please contact email@example.com for more information.

 The KITCHEN is the perfect location for your company to test a new food product or build brand awareness with the media and your audience.
-In the past we’ve worked with Hood Dairy, McCormick Spices, and Honeygrow Restaurants to promote their brand, test new products to captive audiences, and create content with local influencers.
-Email email@example.com to learn more about this opportunity.
+We have worked with a variety of businesses and organizations to promote their brand, test new products, and create content with local influencers.
+Email firstname.lastname@example.org to learn more about this opportunity.

 Looking for a unique way to give back to the community?
 Love food?
 Love to EAT?
 Then consider joining our team of KITCHEN volunteers!

 Our volunteers help us run and execute various cooking classes and food experiences including: